skip to content

 Gwilym Tudur is a PhD candidate in the History of Christianity at the Faculty of Divinity, University of Cambridge.
 He is a member of Clare Hall and holds the Lewis and Gibson Scholarship at Westminster College.

-His research focuses on the development of Protestant theology in Wales within the broader context of modern intellectual and religious movements, particularly the Enlightenment and Evangelicalism.
-His doctoral thesis, supervised by the Revd Dr Robert Pope, studies the theology of the Welsh Nonconformist George Lewis (1763–1822), examining his thought in the context of broader transatlantic developments.
-Close analysis of Lewis’s writings reveals Welsh Calvinism’s engagement with and contribution to the dominant intellectual and religious currents of the eighteenth- and nineteenth-century North Atlantic world.
+His research explores the intellectual history of Protestant Nonconformity in England and Wales, particularly its theological engagement with the Enlightenment and Evangelicalism in the late eighteenth and early nineteenth centuries.
+His doctoral thesis, supervised by the Revd Dr Robert Pope, examines the theology of the Welsh Congregationalist George Lewis (1763–1822), situating it within the broader context of transatlantic developments in Protestant thought.
+A detailed study of Lewis’s writings shows that Calvinist Nonconformists in Wales both reacted to and helped shape the key intellectual, cultural, and religious currents of the modern North Atlantic world.
 His PhD is funded by the James Pantyfedwen Foundation and the Lewis and Gibson Scholarship.

 Gwilym holds a BA in Welsh and Welsh History from Aberystwyth University, and both an MA and MPhil in Theology from the University of Oxford.
 His master’s research, supervised by the Revd Professor Andrew Atherstone, focused on doctrinal developments among nineteenth-century Welsh Nonconformists.